 High hematocrit levels caused by testosterone treatment can be a serious health concern.
 It is important to understand the causes and treatments available for this condition.

 Some physicians and TRT guidelines believe that stopping TRT is the best way to lower hematocrit.
-But stopping TRT can have negative consequences on the quality of life as men who do so tend to stay hypogonadal for months, and most do not return to “normal levels.”
+But stopping TRT can have negative consequences for the quality of life, as men who do so tend to stay hypogonadal for months, and most do not return to “normal levels.”
 Fortunately, there are several ways to decrease high hematocrit and potentially prevent it.

 How Can High Hematocrit Be Reduced Due to Testosterone Therapy?